TonyLB/maketheworld/packages/mtw-asset-workspace/README.md

 - Developers need to code lambdas that can deal with the data stored in the underlying asset file pairs, at an abstracted level.

+*Asset Workspace **DOES NOT** address the need to maintain an importTree of how assets relate to each* *other.
+That is stored in Asset DB and constructed (and updated) live as needed.*

 ---

 ## AssetWorksapce class properties